-Your life insurance takes effect on the date you become eligible for all health and welfare coverage as an active participant (retired participants do not have life or Accidental Death and Dismemberment coverage).
+Your life insurance takes effect on the date you become eligible for all health and welfare coverage as an active participant.

 When Does My Life Insurance and Accidental Death and Dismemberment End?

 Your insurance will end on the earliest of the date the group policy ends or the date you lose coverage in the Welfare Fund.